You are here

-The Main Library is reserved for quiet study, and has 16 study spaces and some soft seating.
+The Main Library is reserved for quiet study.
 The Small Study Room is designed for group study, and may be booked for up to 3 hours at a time for group work or tutorials.
+You can find the booking diary for the Study Room here.
 There is additional study space (along with computers, a printer and a scanner) in Study Room 1 on the top floor of the O.C.
 Tanner building.

 Demand for study space is high, so we provide crates for students to store books and other study materials in the library while they are not studying there.
 Please check out any Linacre Library books you are storing in your crate.

 You can borrow up to 30 books at a time from the library.
-Books are loaned for two weeks at a time during term and four weeks in the vacations.
+Books are loaned for four weeks at a time, but will be recalled after two weeks if reserved by another student.
 You can renew books via the University's library system Solo.
-We don't charge fines, but may charge the replacement cost for lost books or reserved books books not returned on request.
+We don't charge fines, but will charge the replacement cost for lost books or reserved books books not returned on request.
 Students check out their own books on the Self-issue Terminal in the library lobby, and return them in the secure Book Return Box in the same location.

 Linacre College Library can supply you with loans of books and copies of articles not available in Oxford libraries through our British Library account.

-If you have difficulty in accessing the library or using library materials or computers, please talk to Fiona, who will see what she can do to help, in consultation with the college's Dean for Welfare and Equalities (Catherine Walter) if necessary.
+If you have difficulty in accessing the library or using library materials or computers, please talk to the Librarian.
+The Library can arrange for longer loan periods, fetching books from the shelves, the provision of reading aids and other assistance.
 See also the Bodleian Libraries' Information for disabled readers.

 Read more about the Ryle Collection here.